Sumycin Side Effects

-Along with its needed effects, tetracycline (the active ingredient contained in Sumycin) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tetracycline (the active ingredient contained in Sumycin) may cause unwanted side effects that require medical attention.

-Check with your doctor as soon as possible if any of the following side effects occur while taking tetracycline:For all tetracyclinesMore common
+If any of the following side effects occur while taking tetracycline, check with your doctor or nurse as soon as possible:For all tetracyclinesMore common

 - Increased sensitivity of skin to sunlight (rare with minocycline)